swift-on-server/articles/Sources/Articles/Documentation.docc/2024/beginners-guide-to-protocol-buffers-and-grpc-with-swift/beginners-guide-to-protocol-buffers-and-grpc-with-swift.md

 ## Summary

-That’s all it takes to set up a basic gRPC server using Swift and Protocol Buffers.
+That's all it takes to set up a basic gRPC server using Swift and Protocol Buffers.
 Many advanced features are available, such as streaming, bidirectional data flow, and generating client-side code.
 I hope this tutorial has provided a solid foundation for getting started with gRPC servers in Swift using the Swift Protobuf and gRPC libraries.